mdn/translated-content-de/files/de/web/api/baseaudiocontext/createbuffersource/index.md

 // Stereo
 const channels = 2;
-// Erstellen eines leeren zweisekündigen Stereo-Puffers mit der
+// Create an empty two second stereo buffer at the
-// Abtastrate des AudioContext const frameCount = audioCtx.sampleRate * 2.0;
+// sample rate of the AudioContext const frameCount = audioCtx.sampleRate * 2.0;

 const myArrayBuffer = audioCtx.createBuffer(